alaa11mahmoud/ITI_Examination_System/README.md

 impact on student performance.
 4 The coverage of training topics for each subject and the student's evaluation of them.

+# Steps
+1- Project case study
+2- Create an ERD model
+3- Create mapping
+4- Build a basic application to enter data into the database 5- Convert the database to DWH for use in analytics and reports 6- Extract insights and build dashboards

 # Main Features
 Each instructor teaches only one subject.
 A teacher may teach the same subject in multiple branches.
 Each branch is assigned one teacher per subject.
 The project focuses heavily on: The examination system: performance, structure, and results.
 Subject coverage: The quality of the subjects distributed and taught across the branches.